CSIT321-BDI-Agent/BDI-Agent/README.md

-# BDI Blocks World (BDI-Agent)
+﻿# BDI Blocks World (BDI-Agent)

-Belief–Desire–Intention planning for the classic Blocks World, shipped as a full-stack playground.
-The project now favours a container-first workflow so you can be exploring the simulator in minutes—no local MongoDB, no manual dependency wrangling.
+Beliefâ€“Desireâ€“Intention planning for the classic Blocks World, shipped as a full-stack playground.
+The project now favours a container-first workflow so you can be exploring the simulator in minutesâ€”no local MongoDB, no manual dependency wrangling.

 ---